RubSar/passport-google-oauth/README.md

-# Passport-Google-OAuth
+# Passport-Google-OAuth2.0

-[Passport](http://passportjs.org/) strategies for authenticating with [Google](http://www.google.com/)
+[Passport](http://passportjs.org/) strategy for authenticating with [Google](http://www.google.com/)
-using OAuth 1.0a and OAuth 2.0.
+using OAuth 2.0.

-This module lets you authenticate using Google in your Node.js applications.
+This module if a fork of [Passport-Google-OAuth](https://github.com/jaredhanson/passport-google-oauth) updated to include the new Google+ endpoints and scopes.

 By plugging into Passport, Google authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including